ArenKDesai/Aren-s-Notes/graphics aliasing.md

 These sharp edges, or fast changes, are high frequencies.
 The math to convert these frequencies to lower frequencies is the **Fourier transform**.
 Aliasing cannot be fixed after sampling, so filtering must always be done first.

 Another method to avoid aliasing is to blur triangles together.
-For example, if a triangle covers a pixel, but the bounding square around a rectang
+For example, if a triangle covers a pixel, but the bounding square around a rectangle has two triangles, we blur the two together.